What is “the Lord’s Supper”, 1Co 11:20?

 Conclusion

-Thus, the term “the Lord’s Supper”, as used by Paul, refers to a congregational meal that that includes the foot washing and the bread and wine ceremonies.
+The term “the Lord’s Supper”, as used by Paul, refers to a congregational meal that that includes the foot washing and the bread and wine ceremonies.